Flutter Update Timeline - What's new

 Ideally, an SDK should be easy to use, offer code examples, provide detailed instructions and guides, be compatible with other SDKs, and consume little RAM, CPU, or battery power.

-SDKs are primarily used to develop native mobile applications, but they can also be used in conjunction with websites besides mobile applications.
+SDKs are primarily used to develop native mobile applications but can also be used in conjunction with websites besides mobile applications.

 Flutter Update Timeline